-Subcutaneous injections are administered 15 minutes before or immediately after a meal into areas with fatty tissue, such as the thighs, arms, buttocks, and abdomen.
-Care must be taken to avoid administering insulin into muscle.
-Rotating sites is recommended to avoid lipodystrophy.
+Patients administer subcutaneous injections 15 minutes before or immediately after a meal into areas with fatty tissue, such as the thighs, arms, buttocks, and abdomen.
+Care is necessary to avoid administering insulin into muscle.
+The rotation of sites is a recommendation to avoid lipodystrophy.
 Subcutaneous injections can be given using a syringe or a prefilled pen with either the 100 units/mL or 200 units/mL concentrations.
 These prefilled pens can deliver insulin in 0.5 to 1 unit increments.

-With a continuous subcutaneous insulin infusion, only the 100 units/mL concentration can be administered.
+With a continuous subcutaneous insulin infusion, only the 100 units/mL concentration are an option.
 Patients require proper training in how to utilize the external insulin pump.
-Infusion sets and insertion sites should be changed every 3 days, again taking care to rotate infusion sites.
-The insulin reservoir in the pump should be changed at least every 7 days.
+Infusion sets and insertion sites should be changed every three days, again taking care to rotate infusion sites.
+The insulin reservoir in the pump should be changed at least every seven days.

 In general, insulin lispro can be diluted with a sterile diluent but should not be mixed or diluted with any other insulin.
 However, the one exception is insulin lispro 100 units/mL can be mixed from a vial only with insulin NPH, taking care to draw insulin lispro into the syringe first.
-If this is done, the injection must be administered immediately after mixing.
-Insulin lispro contained in an external insulin pump cannot be mixed with NPH.
+This injection must be administered immediately after mixing.
+Mixing insulin lispro with NHP when contained in an external insulin pump is not an option.

 Insulin lispro is safe to use in the pediatric population, but a sterile diluent may be needed.

 The most common adverse effect found in patients using insulin lispro is hypoglycemia.
-For this reason, close glucose monitoring is recommended for all patients with diabetes, and any changes made to the dosing should be done so under medical supervision.
-In particular, care must be used with the administration of this drug amongst patients who are fasting or made to have nothing by mouth for medical reasons.
+For this reason, the recommendation is to perform close glucose monitoring for all patients with diabetes, and any changes made to the dosing should be done so under medical supervision.
+In particular, care is a must with the administration of this drug for patients who are fasting or made to have nothing by mouth for medical reasons.
 Hypokalemia is another adverse effect to pay close attention to, especially with patients who are using potassium-lowering drugs or taking drugs sensitive to serum potassium level.
 Other adverse effects include hypertrophy at the injection site, injection site reaction, and lipodystrophy at the injection site.

 Insulin lispro is contraindicated in patients experiencing hypoglycemia and those who are sensitive to insulin lispro or one of the inactive substances utilized to create the drug.

 Insulin lispro is a pregnancy category B drug, meaning animal reproduction studies have not shown risk to the fetus.
 Nevertheless, there are no well-controlled studies on pregnant women.
-Per the FDA, this drug should only be used during pregnancy if it is clearly indicated.
+Per the FDA, this drug should only be used during pregnancy when clearly indicated.